apache/apex-core/operator_development.md

 We define the following class variables:

--   _sendPerTuple_ - Needed for configuring the frequency of output from the operator
+-   _sendPerTuple_ - Configures the output frequency from the operator
 ``` java
 private boolean sendPerTuple = true; // default
 ```